fin-hypergrid/grouped-header-plugin/README.md

 Column headers are included in column autosizing calculations.
 When this property is truthy, the plug-in runs an algorithm to include group label width in the calculations as well.
 Setting `autosizeGroups` to falsy will result in group labels being truncated if the sum of the widths of the columns under it are not wide enough to accommodate it fully.
 This algorithm gives a generally acceptable result, adding width to columns as needed to reveal the entire group label.
 Be warned however that the algorithm does not consider the width of the data, which may result in some columns being wider than necessary.

+ Note that for any autosizing to work, make sure `grid.properties.columnAutosizing = true` (which is the default).

 #### `groupConfig`
 _Default:_ (See the code.)

 This property is an array of configuartion override objects to be applied per grouping level.
 The overrides are applied to the `config` object handed to the cell renderer.
 Each element of the array is applied to each successively deeper grouping level.
-Note that these values have the potential to override _just for the current nesting level_ the other properties described above.

 It is applied only to the group labels and _not_ to the column header proper (the final, "leaf" node of the hierarchy, such as "City" in the examples above).